nterreri/thesis/report/main.md

 This report is structured as follows:

-- Chapter 2 provides more extensive background into the eHNA questionnaire as well as NLP and chatbot open source projects that were explored.
+- Chapter 2 provides more extensive background into the eHNA questionnaire as well as NLP and chatbot open source resources that were explored.
 - Chapter 3 describes the requirements as gathered through the contacts in healthcare and the Macmillan charity available to PEACH.
 - Chapter 4 details the system architecture, design and the current implementation,